Wind Farms in

 employees with extensive project development, permitting and operations

-experience on both public and private lands in
+experience on both public and private lands in Kern County, CA. In early 2008

 There do not seem to be any laws prohibiting